galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_10/index.md

 ### CloudBridge 0.1.1

 [CloudBridge](https://github.com/gvlproject/cloudbridge) provides a simple layer of abstraction over different cloud providers, reducing or eliminating the need to write conditional code for each cloud.
-The latest release adds support for advanced networking management and !OpenStack Keystone v3 support (required to use NSF Jetstream cloud).
+The latest release adds support for advanced networking management and OpenStack Keystone v3 support (required to use NSF Jetstream cloud).

 ### BioBlend 0.8.0

-[BioBlend](http://bioblend.readthedocs.org/) is a Python library for interacting with CloudMan and Galaxy‘s API.  !BioBlend makes it possible to script and automate the process of cloud infrastructure provisioning and scaling via CloudMan, and running of analyses via Galaxy.
+[BioBlend](http://bioblend.readthedocs.org/) is a Python library for interacting with CloudMan and Galaxy‘s API.
+BioBlend makes it possible to script and automate the process of cloud infrastructure provisioning and scaling via CloudMan, and running of analyses via Galaxy.

 See the [release notes](https://github.com/galaxyproject/bioblend/releases) for what's new in release 0.8.0.